Rich Chocolate Buttercream

 - Semi-Sweet Or Milk Chocolate: Forms the rich base of the frosting, giving it a deep, chocolatey flavor.
 You can choose between semi-sweet for a bolder taste or milk chocolate for a creamier finish.
 Use chocolate bars or melting wafers; chocolate chips are not recommended.

-- Unsalted Butter: Softened butter adds smoothness and richness to the buttercream, creating a silky texture while balancing the sweetness of the sugar and chocolate.
+- Unsalted Butter: Softened butter adds smoothness and richness to the buttercream.

 - Confectioners’ Sugar: This finely powdered sugar dissolves easily into the frosting, giving it a smooth, creamy consistency while providing just the right amount of sweetness.

-- Unsweetened Cocoa Powder: The cocoa powder deepens the chocolate flavor without adding extra sweetness, balancing the richness of the melted chocolate.
+- Unsweetened Cocoa Powder: Deepens the chocolate flavor without adding extra sweetness.

-- Light Corn Syrup: This helps create a glossy, smooth buttercream, providing stability while also adding a subtle sweetness.
+- Light Corn Syrup: Helps create a glossy, smooth buttercream.

 - Jump to the printable recipe for precise measurements